Palais de la Cité: Early Capetian era

-At the beginning of the Capetian dynasty, the King of France ruled little more than what is now the Île-de-France; but through a policy of conquest and intermarriage, they began to expand their kingdom, and to transform the old Gallo-Roman fortress into a real palace.
-Robert the Pious, the son of Hugh Capet, who ruled from 972 to 1031, stayed in Paris more often than his predecessors.
+At the beginning of the Capetian dynasty, the king of France ruled directly little more than what is now the Île-de-France; but through a policy of conquest and intermarriage, they began to expand the royal domain, and to transform the old Gallo-Roman fortress into a real palace.
+Robert the Pious, the son of Hugh Capet, who ruled from 996 to 1031, stayed in Paris more often than his predecessors.
 He rebuilt the fortress in particular to meet the demands of his third wife, Constance of Arles, for greater comfort.
 Robert reinforced the old walls and added fortified gates; the main entrance, most likely, was on the north side.
 The walls surrounded a rectangle 130 meters long and 110 meters wide.
 Within the walls Robert had constructed the Salle de Roi, the meeting room for the Curia Regis, the assembly of nobles and for the royal council.
 To the west of this building he built his own residence, the chambre de Roi.
 Finally, he built a chapel dedicated to Saint Nicholas.

 Further additions were made by Louis VI, with the help of his friend and ally, Suger, the Abbot of the Basilica of Saint-Denis.
-Louis VI finished the chapel of Saint Nicholas, demolished the old tower or donjon in the center, and built a massive new donjon, or tower, the Grosse Tour, 11.7 meters wide at the base, with walls three meters thick.
+Louis VI finished the chapel of Saint Nicholas, demolished the old tower or donjon in the center, and built a massive new donjon, the Grosse Tour, 11.7 meters wide at the base, with walls three meters thick.
 This tower existed until 1776.

 His son, Louis VII (1120–1180) enlarged the royal residence and added an oratory; the lower floor of the oratory later became the chapel of the present Conciergerie.
 The entrance to the palace at this time was on the eastern side, on the Cour du Mai, where a grand ceremonial stairway was constructed.
 The western point of the island was transformed into a walled garden and orchard.